droidian-devices/devices.droidian.org/templates/default_template.md

     - You should be greeted with the lock screen, the default password is `1234`
 {{#isCommandProvided}}
 - Run a specific command after first boot (Droidian)
-    - Open the `King's Cross` application or connect via SSH (see the `SSH` entry in the Notes below), and type in the following:
+    - Open the `Console` application or connect via SSH (see the `SSH` entry in the Notes below), and type in the following:
     {{#command}}
     ```
     {{{command}}}